 When people start to experience chronic pain they tend to reduce their activity to minimize the pain.
 In fact, the opposite should happen.
 It is crucial to progressively increase activity.

 When activity is increased in the right way pain should subside after the first 5-10 minutes of exercise.
 This is because the brain becomes overwhelmed with information and the pain soon goes off the radar.
-Physiotherapists know how you can use this pain free exercise to strengthen and mobilise the muscles and joints.
+Physiotherapists know how you can use this pain-free exercise to strengthen and mobilise the muscles and joints.
 The brain has a massive flexibility to turn up or down it’s sensitivity to pain and can even create or reduce inflammation.
 Pain is actually not indicative of how much damage an area has.
-At a subconscious level the brain thinks that if activity is happening, then things must be improving.
+At a subconscious level, the brain thinks that if the activity is happening, then things must be improving.
 So exercise is a very helpful way to reduce pain.
 Your physiotherapist can help you work towards a rehabilitative exercise regime that will promote healing.

 To find out more about spinal pain, PAMM Therapy and rehabilitation please call 0114 2686677 or email email@example.com.
 If you prefer, you can book an appointment online (link).